- Hiring

 Contract or Agreement

-Independent contractors often work under contract agreements.
+Independent contractors often work under contracts.
 Most contractors will ask you to sign a contract before beginning work, but you may also want to maintain your own independent contractor agreements.
 The contract should cover the project's scope of work, pay rates, payment terms, confidentiality, start and end dates, and a statement of independent contractor status.

 Tax Implications

 You should not withhold any taxes from a contractor's wages.
-Contractors pay taxes directly to the federal government, and businesses don't have to match any of their Social Security or Medicare taxes as they would with employees.
+Contractors pay taxes directly to the government, and businesses don't have to match any of their Social Security or Medicare taxes as they would with employees.

 Additionally, businesses typically do not owe unemployment taxes for these workers.